IanAragonSaenz/Flix/README.md

 Describe any challenges encountered while building the app.

+-Taking the correct url for the get videos in order to display the trailer, I ran into problems because the results was an array of one index and inside that was the key.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.